ppp-kohe/autogui/README.md

 <img src="docs/images/image-component-h.png" srcset="docs/images/image-component-h.png 1x, docs/images/image-component.png 2x" alt="Embedded component">

-To create an user-defined UI component, you will need to follow the rule of Swing components that the code for the component must be executed within the event-dispatching thread.
+To create a user-defined UI component, you will need to follow the rule of Swing components that the code for the component must be executed within the event-dispatching thread.
 And initialization of a field will be executed under a non event-dispatching thread such as the main-thread.

 Thus the user code of the property for an embedded component should be defined as *a getter method that caches the returned component as a field*.